lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - BLUE page Z word X

 A picture of the detective in a hall of records, reading a blueprint with a hammer and a blue + gold urn behind him

+> This was an urn in the front hall, which contained a microchip

 On the blackboard:
 - Merry/Mary (arrow to smudged out face)